kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 ## Drawbacks [optional]

-* More complicated Framework/FrameworkVersion specs
+* More complicated Operator/OperatorVersion specs
-* Implications of FrameworkVersion installation making MORE cluster level changes than just a CRD.
+* Implications of OperatorVersion installation making MORE cluster level changes than just a CRD.
 * Security around leveraging the common component.
 If deploying minio for backups, how do we ensure Instances don't restore someone else's data, or overwrite someone else's backup?
 * Shared Components: What happens when two different Frameworks require the same common object?